marmelab/react-admin/docs/Actions.md

 `showNotification` and `push` are *action creators*.
 This is a Redux term for functions that return a simple action object.
 However, within the component, these functions are a bit more than that: they are *connected*, i.e. they are decorated by Redux' `dispatch` method.
 So in the `handleClick` function, a call to `showNotification()` is actually a call to `dispatch(showNotification())`.
 The decoration by `dispatch` is done in the final statement, `connect()`.

-This `ApproveButton` can be used right away, for instance in the list of comments:
+This `ApproveButton` can be used right away, for instance in the list of comments, where `<Datagrid>` automatically injects the `record` to its children:

 ```js
 // in src/comments/index.js